Branislav Vukomanović: Serbian White Eagles

 In 2014, he signed with division rivals the Serbian White Eagles.
 He would help the Serbs secure a playoff berth by finishing sixth in the division.
 The White Eagles were eliminated in the preliminary round of the postseason by Kingston.
 Vukomanović re-signed with the Serbs for the 2015 season.
 In his second season with the Western Toronto side, he assisted the team in securing the divisional title.
 He recorded the winning goal against London in the quarterfinal round.
-In the semifinal round, he contributed a goal against SC Waterloo Region but in a losing effort.
+In the semifinal round, he contributed a goal against SC Waterloo Region, but in a losing effort.

 In his third season with Serbia, he assisted the club in winning the league championship after defeating Hamilton City.
-Vukomanović transitioned into the managerial side in 2017 as he served as a player-assistant coach role.
+Vukomanović transitioned to the managerial side in 2017, serving in a player-assistant coach role.
 He helped the Serbs qualify for the postseason for the fourth consecutive season and contributed a goal in the opening round against Waterloo.
 The Serb's playoff journey concluded in the next round after a defeat by York Region.
 After several years as an active player, he became involved with the club's academy program in 2019.
 In 2020, he returned as an active player for Serbia.
 He would help the Serbs qualify for another playoff run and contributed a goal against Vorkuta.

-After a hiatus from completive football, he returned to sign with the White Eagles for the 2024 season.
-In his return season, he helped the Serbs win a double by first winning the Royal CSL Cup followed by the regular season title.
+After a hiatus from competitive football, he returned to sign with the White Eagles for the 2024 season.
+In his return season, he helped the Serbs win a double by first winning the Royal CSL Cup, followed by the regular season title.

 Managerial career

 In 2017, he served as an assistant coach for the Serbian White Eagles in the Canadian Soccer League.
-In 2019, he along with Uroš Stamatović became involved with the Serbian White Eagles academy as a manager and coach.
+In 2019, along with Uroš Stamatović, became involved with the Serbian White Eagles academy as a manager and coach.